-Historically organic waste biomass, and in particular residues from the wood products industry, has been one of the main sources of renewable energy in the U.S. As can be seen in Figure 4-3, wood and wood-derived fuels have been second only to hydroelectricity as a source of renewable energy.
-Until the increase in wind and biofuels in the last decade, wood and wood-derived fuels comprised nearly half of the renewable energy consumed in the U.S. Recently wood was relegated to third place as wind has become the largest source of renewable energy nationally.
-In 2021 wood contributed 17 percent of the renewable energy consumed, behind wind energy's 27 percent and hydro's 19 percent.
+Historically organic waste biomass, and in particular residues from the wood products industry, has been one of the main sources of renewable energy in the U.S. Until recently, as can be seen in Figure 4-3, wood and wood-derived fuels have been second only to hydroelectricity as a source of renewable energy.
+Until the increase in wind and biofuels in the last fifteen years, wood and wood-derived fuels comprised nearly half of the renewable energy consumed in the U.S. Recently wood was relegated to third place as wind has become the largest source of renewable energy nationally.
+In 2022 wood contributed 16 percent of the renewable energy consumed, behind wind energy's 29 percent and hydro's 18 percent.

-Figure 4-3: U.S. renewable energy consumption 1949-2020 (Source: EIA [11])
+Figure 4-3: U.S. renewable energy consumption 1949-2022 (Data source: EIA [11])